scikit-learn/enhancement_proposals/slep010/proposal.rst

 A new common check is added: it makes sure that for most estimators, the ``n_features_in_`` attribute does not exist until ``fit`` is called, and that its value is correct.
+Instead of raising an exception, this check will raise a warning for the next two releases.
+This will give downstream packages some time to adjust (see considerations below).

 The logic that is proposed here (calling a stateful method instead of a stateless function) is a pre-requisite to fixing the dataframe column